8i/UnityPlugin_Documentation/docs/source/Objects And Components/HvrActor3DMask.rst

   5. The HvrActor will now no longer be visible within the volume of the HrvActor3DMaskObject.

 Limitations
-  - This effect is essentially done in 2D.
-This means masking a hand in front of a face will remove the hand, but the face will.
+  - This effect is done in 2D.
+This means masking a hand in front of a face will remove the hand, but the face will not be visible.
 See the example scene for a demonstration of this.